10 Side Effects Of Wearing High Heels

 4. Ankle Sprains

 A pair of designer heels can add glamour and ointments to your wardrobe.
 You can wear high heels only if you are walking on even surfaces.
 Potholes, bumps and cobblestones can be potential party-poopers waiting for you to slip and sprain your ankle.
 Apart from the ankle sprain, a fall like this can also lead to broken ankles, bruised elbows and knees.
 If you land awkwardly, you might even suffer a concussion.
-Refrain from using your stilettos on a daily basis.
+Refrain from using your stilettos on a daily basis to avoid discomfort.
 If you must give in to your footwear fetish, do so only on special occasions (4).

 5. Awkward Spinal Curve